-Councilwoman Bass has a reputation for coalition building, community engagement, and rolling up her sleeves to get the job done without fanfare.
-She has fought against blight and trash in our neighborhoods, worked to organize schools and communities to stay connected to neighbors, and has identified and spoken out on the issues that people care about.
-She is honored to take on these challenges on behalf of her constituents and all Philadelphians.
+Councilmember Cindy Bass is a tireless fighter for quality of life issues affecting Philadelphians.
+Since taking office in 2012, she has fought against blight and trash in our neighborhoods, worked to organize schools and community leadership to stay connected to neighbors, and has identified and spoken out on the issues that people care about.
+Councilmember Bass is honored to take on these challenges on behalf of her constituents and all Philadelphians.

-Councilwoman Bass has advocated for keeping schools open on behalf of parents in underserved communities, and is making sure that the changes to our city’s tax structure don’t tax people out of their homes, particularly in gentrifying neighborhoods.
+Councilmember Bass has a reputation for coalition building, community engagement and rolling up her sleeves to get the job done without fanfare.
+She has advocated to keep schools open on behalf of parents in under-served communities, and is making sure that the changes to our city’s tax structure don’t tax people out of their homes, particularly in gentrifying neighborhoods.
 She also recognizes the power of an organized community and local participation to make neighborhoods destinations of choice.
 Bass’ philosophy of building and strengthening partnerships as a way to accomplish community-driven goals embodies her approach to development and government’s role in neighborhood improvement.

 In her first term, Bass passed legislation to regulate outdoor clothing donation bins, which often attract litter and dumping.
 Through initiatives and legislation like this, Councilmember Bass works with the already hard-working community members to positively affect quality of life.